SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 1. How to configure tools_path.yaml
 -----------------------------------

 In the ``tools_path.yaml`` file, you can find two sections: SINGULARITY and ENVMODULES.
-In order to fill it correctly, you have 2 options:
+You have to chose and fill in one of them.
+Please don't comment the second one!.

 1. Use only SINGULARITY containers.
 In this case, fill only this section.
 Put the path to the builded singularity images.
 Absolute paths are strongly recommended but not mandatory.
 See the section :ref:`'How to build singularity images'<How to build singularity images>`  for further details.